Bhupesh-V/Bhupesh-V.github.io/_posts/2022-7-1-if-i-could-change-one-thing-about-tech-interviews.md

 layout: post
 comments: true
 title: If I could change one thing about tech interviews
-description: If I had some magical powers to change one thing about interviews experience for software engineering roles
+description: If I had some magical powers to change one thing about interview experience for software engineering roles
 tags: devlife tech tips
 banner_image: https://user-images.githubusercontent.com/34342551/176908585-cc9a66ac-87a4-4abe-8505-dead9ace9b35.png
 ---